attaswift/BTree/README.md

 5. Hashing collections require their keys to be `Hashable`.
 If you want to use your own type as the key, you need to write a hash function yourself.
-It is annoyingly hard to write a good hash function, and it is even harder to test that it is not produces too many collisions for the sets of values your code will typically use.
+It is annoyingly hard to write a good hash function, and it is even harder to test that it doesn't produce too many collisions for the sets of values your code will typically use.

 6. The possibility of hash collisions make `Dictionary` and `Set` badly suited for tasks which require